mongodb/docs-realm/docs-release-notes.md

 # May 24, 2024

-## Java SDk
+## Java SDK

-- Throughout the SDK: Add a note that Realm Java cannot use ``RealmAny``.
+- Throughout the SDK: Note that new App Services Apps cannot use `RealmAny` with the Java SDK due to an incompatible protocol version.

 ## .NET SDK

-- Application Services/Connect to an App Services App: Add a section on updating the ``baseURL`` during runtime.
+- Application Services/Connect to an App Services App: Add a section on updating the `baseURL` during runtime.

-## Swift SDK

-- Internal: Fix broken ``baseURL`` and SwiftUI property wrapper behavior.

 # May 17, 2024